dstroot/blog-next/_posts/2018-10-10-the-inertia-of-enterprise-despair.md

 Poor cost allocation models create all manner of suboptimal enterprise behavior.
 They create a sense of helplessness for the department receiving the allocation.
 Leaders feel they are unable to manage the allocation amount or service level.
 Maybe they would like a lower (or higher) service level and are willing to sacrifice (or pay) for the privilege.
 But the enterprise usually only offers limited options, generally "one price, one service level".

 Worse, the models that build up the costs to be allocated are usually only known inside the allocating organization and rarely reflect reality.
 If the organization receiving the allocation wants to "pull out" and buy the service from a third party they are usually told they can't because that would simply drive up costs for the remaining parties (same pie, bigger slices).
-So they feel stuck.

 They conclude that if they can't change the allocation they can make damn sure to get the best possible service level.
 So they begin to beat on the organization supplying the service for higher service levels.
 This of course eventually ruins the working relationship between them and continues until all parties thoroughly dislike each other.
 It goes without saying that things do not move quickly or efficiently at this point because the parties stop speaking to each other, and in really bad cases they actively sabotage each other.

 Cost allocations must be completely transparent, and both costs and service levels must be benchmarked against the market.
 The receiving organization must be given the freedom to opt out.
-Finally, the enterprise must recognize that some costs should not be allocated, especially for those centralized services that divisions or subsidiaries are forced to adopt.
+Finally, the enterprise must recognize that many costs should simply not be allocated, especially for those centralized services that divisions or subsidiaries are forced to adopt.

 ### 3. Risk Management

 Enterprises have well-developed risk management muscles, particularly in regulated industries like healthcare or financial services.
-Since IT is the basis for nearly all business processes within a financial services company, the Risk Management function is always very interested in the consequences of a significant IT failure/outage, or a data breach.
+Since technology is the basis for nearly all business processes within a financial services company, the Risk Management function is always very interested in the consequences of a significant IT failure/outage, or a data breach.

 They are so interested that they are very involved in key functions like project delivery and change management.
-The effect of this involvement is lots of documentation and meetings, two things that are sure to slow anything to a crawl.
+The effect of this involvement is **lots of documentation and meetings**, two things that are sure to slow anything to a crawl.

-Like some aspects of security, occassionally the risk management activities are referred to internally as "risk management theatre".
+Like some aspects of security, occasionally the risk management activities are referred to internally as "risk management theatre".
 It exists to show we have it, and it's primary purpose is management reporting.
-It is less clear if it truly averts much risk - particularly "black swan" risks.
+It is less clear if it truly averts much risk - particularly "black swan" type risks.
 It is usually focused on issues that either occur regularly, or at least have already occurred in the past.
-It rarely anticipates issues that have never happened before, but of course those are the ones that can actually take down the company.
+It rarely anticipates issues that have never happened before, but of course those are the most important risks to avoid.

 The financial crises of 2009 is a great illustration.
 Does anyone think Bear Stearns or Lehman didn't have a risk management function?
-Of course they did - they just didn't anticipate or understand the actual risks facing the firms.
+Of course they did - they just didn't anticipate or understand the actual risks facing them.

 Another example is a firm I know that created a "fund of funds", containing curated hedge funds.
 It sold daily liquidity, but the hedge funds only allowed monthly or quarterly liquidity.
 This worked quite well as money flowed in.
 It was of course a disaster during the crash.
 Risk Management never even looked at it ahead of time.
 But they know they can make departments like IT fill out loads of forms which can be used to create wonderful reports.

 Risk Management should a) be skilled enough to actually have a conversation about IT architecture because that is what determines how resilient a company's technology really is, and b) figure out how to reduce their "friction" to forward progress.

-Risk management is (by definition) meant to reduce risk, which also by definition promotes the status quo.
+Risk management is (by definition) meant to reduce risk, which also **by definition promotes the status quo**.

 ### 4. Capability